Betairidovirinae: Hosts

-The Betairidovirinae are hosted by invertebrates, but some research indicates they may hosted by vertebrates, and that at least one invertebrate-hosted iridovirus is actually more closely related to the Alphairdovirinae.
+The Betairidovirinae are hosted by invertebrates, but some research indicates they may also be hosted by vertebrates, and that at least one invertebrate-hosted iridovirus is actually more closely related to the Alphairdovirinae.
 Most Betairidovirinae hosts are arthropods, especially insects and woodlice, but other arthropods and even several non-arthropod hosts are known.
 Some viruses are hosted by a single host species; others are generalists that can infect multiple species.

 Disease

 Some species within this subfamily cause no externally obvious disease.
 Others cause a generalised reduction in fitness.
 Invertebrate iridoviral diseases are most noted for some species that cause iridescence in their hosts because icosahedral virions may accumulate in high density in the tissues of the host, forming a paracrystalline array that reflects particular wavelengths of light.
 Iridescent blue is most common, but colours across the spectrum have been observed.
-Most species with smaller virions produce colours towards the violet side of the colour spectrum, whereas larger virions tend towards the red side.
+Most species with smaller virions produce colours toward the violet side of the colour spectrum, whereas larger virions tend toward the red side.